 - In the film of Lord of the Rings: Return of the King, Gandalf says something to this effect to comfort Pippin when things look rather dire: "End?
 No, the journey doesn't end here.
 Death is just another path.
 One that we all must take."

 - Gladiator: Maximus tells Commodus that a late friend once told him "Death smiles at us all.
 All we can do is smile back."
 Commodus wonders whether the friend did the same thing at his own death.
-Maximus replies that Commodus should know, since that friend was Marcus Aurelius, Commodus' father.
+Maximus replies that Commodus should know, since that friend was Marcus Aurelius, Commodus' father whom he killed himself.

-- In Discworld', it's pretty repeatedly states that eventually, Death will meet everyone.
+- In Discworld, it is pretty repeatedly stated that eventually, Death will meet everyone.
 Particularly, this exchange between Vimes and Lu Tze in Night Watch.
 Leads to a No Sympathy moment from the sweeper.

 Vimes: I've been talking to people who are going to die today.
 Do you know how that feels?

 Lu Tze: Er, yes.
-Everyone you talk you is going to die.
+Everyone you talk to is going to die.
 Everyone I talk to is going to die.
 Everybody dies.

-- In Herodotus' Histories of the Persian War, Xerxes looks over his army and comments that in a hundred years, every single man there will be dead.
+- In Herodotus' The Histories (5th century BC) account of the Persian War, Xerxes looks over his army and comments that in a hundred years, every single man there will be dead.
 Older Than Feudalism.

 - The Saga of the Jomsvikings: Words to that effect are spoken by several Jomsvikings led to execution.